You must provide proof of full vaccination against covid 19and personal identification to access certain businesses and settings.

 - birth certificate

-- government (Ontario or other) issued identification card, such as a health card
+- government (Ontario or other) issued identification card

 - citizenship card

 - permanent resident (PR) card